michalmachovic/michalmachovic.github.io/_posts/2020-05-14-express-js-file-handling.markdown

 <br /><br />

 <h3>Serving files</h3>
 Uploaded images can be served as public static files.
 But for example invoices we want to serve only for users which it belongs to.
+We will also generate PDF file with `pdfkit`.

+<br /><br />
+{% highlight javascript %}
+npm install --save pdfkit
+{% endhighlight %}

 <br /><br />

 <h3>routes/shop.js</h3>
 {% highlight javascript %}